phcode-dev/theme-template/README.md

 # Detailed Documentation

-Please go to [https://docs.phcode.dev/api/writing-ext-themes](https://docs.phcode.dev/api/writing-ext-themes) for more documentation/community support links.
+Please go to [https://docs.phcode.dev/api/creating-themes](https://docs.phcode.dev/api/creating-themes) for more documentation/community support links.

 # Publishing your theme to the repository
-Once you have built your extension/theme, you can publish the theme to phcode.dev extension repository in a single step directly from this repo.
+Once you have built your theme, you can publish the theme to phcode.dev extension store in a single step directly from this repository.
-Please see publish section in this link for more details: [Writing extension and themes](https://docs.phcode.dev/api/writing-ext-themes)
+Please see publish section in this link for more details: [Writing extension and themes](https://docs.phcode.dev/api/publishing-extensions)